Shrawan3067/SajiloBhoj---Food-Delivery-App/README.md

-# SajiloBhoj – Food Delivery App
+# BiteXpress – Food Delivery App

-SajiloBhoj is a simple, fast, and user-friendly food delivery application designed to connect users with nearby restaurants and provide a smooth online food-ordering experience.
+BiteXpress is a simple, fast, and user-friendly food delivery application designed to connect users with nearby restaurants and provide a smooth online food-ordering experience.
 The platform allows users to browse menus, place orders, track delivery status, and enjoy delicious meals delivered right to their doorstep—all through a clean and intuitive interface built for convenience and reliability.

 ## 🍽️ Features